SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 - **periodical constraint costs** in (CU/(kW a)): Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
 If not considering constraints fill character "0" is used.
 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 Explained `here <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/structure_of_energy_system/structure.html#investment>`_.
 - **Fix Investment Costs** in (CU/a): Fixed costs of non-convex investments (in addition to the periodic costs).
 Wind
 -------------------------
+The wind speed timeseries entered in the sheet "weather data" (measured at 10 m heigth) will get converted into wind speeds at specified hub height.
+With the specified turbine model an energy timeseries will then be calculated.

 - **Turbine Model**: Reference wind turbine model.
 Possible turbine types are listed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
+Write the value of the column "turbine_type" of the .csv in your spreadsheet.
 - **Hub Height**: Hub height of the wind turbine.
 Which hub heights are possible for the selected reference turbine can be viewed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
 PV
 -------------------------
 - **Modul Model**: Module name, according to the database used.
 Possible Modul Models are presented `here <https://github.com/chrklemm/SESMG/blob/master/docs/manual/modul_name.csv>`_.